This page explains the features in the Admin Panel, which you can access by clicking your username and selecting Admin.

 We recommend contacting us before you make changes to this parameter.

-This field identifies which image version a user’s container is running.
-By default, this field is set to Latest.
+This field identifies which image version a user’s workspace is running.

 Use this dropdown menu to assign the user to an organization.